richchapler/AzureSolutionsDocumentation/docs/AI_Bot.md

 #### Program.cs

-Replace the default code with:
+Replace the default logic with:
 ```
 using Microsoft.Bot.Builder.Integration.AspNet.Core;
 using Microsoft.Bot.Builder;